microsoft/r-server-loan-credit-risk/dba.md

 When a financial institution examines a request for a loan, it is crucial to assess the risk of default to determine whether to grant it.
 This solution is based on simulated data for a small personal loan financial institution, containing the borrower's financial history as well as information about the requested loan.
 View <a href="input_data.html">more information about the data.</a>
       <p/>
       <p>
- In this template, we implemented all steps in SQL stored procedures: data preprocessing is implemented in pure SQL, while feature engineering, model training, scoring and evaluation steps are implemented with SQL stored procedures with embedded R (Microsoft R Server) code.
+ In this template, we implemented all steps in SQL stored procedures: data preprocessing is implemented in pure SQL, while feature engineering, model training, scoring and evaluation steps are implemented with SQL stored procedures with embedded R (Microsoft ML Server) code.
       </p>

         </div>
 </div>

-<span class="onp">For businesses that prefers an on-prem solution, the implementation with SQL Server R Services is a great option, which takes advantage of the power of SQL Server and RevoScaleR (Microsoft R Server).
+<span class="onp">For businesses that prefers an on-prem solution, the implementation with SQL Server ML Services is a great option, which takes advantage of the power of SQL Server and RevoScaleR (Microsoft ML Server).
 </span>
-<span class="cig">The implementation with SQL Server R Services is a great option, which takes advantage of the power of SQL Server and RevoScaleR (Microsoft R Server).
+<span class="cig">The implementation with SQL Server ML Services is a great option, which takes advantage of the power of SQL Server and RevoScaleR (Microsoft ML Server).
 </span>

 <p/>